Stuycs-K/final-project-10-che-andrew-nowak-gaven/PRESENTATION.md

 Usage: ```code/audioSteg -fd [ENCODED WAV FILE] [OUTPUT FILE] [FREQUENCY IN HZ]```
 Example: ```code/audioSteg -fd out.wav out.txt 2000```
 ### WAV diff
 This mode takes two WAV files and finds differences in their data.
 It outputs the different bytes into a file.
-The bytes may or may not be important, but the more important thing is the presence of a difference and how many bytes are different (which it tells you).
+The bytes may or may not be important depending on how it was encrypted, but the more important thing is the presence of a difference and how many bytes are different (which it tells you).
 Usage: ```code/audioSteg -df [WAV FILE 0] [WAV FILE 1] [OUTPUT FILE]```
 Example: ```code/audioSteg -df testing_sounds/tune.wav out.wav out.diffs```
 ### Bit resample
-This mode changes a WAV file's bits per sample.
+This mode changes a WAV file's bits per sample in the metadata while leaving the actual data the same.
+This means audio players will interpret the bytes completely differently, jumbling the audio significantly.
 It can make an audio file unintelligible which can be used to hide a message in the audio itself.
 Usage: ```code/audioSteg -br [INPUT WAV] [OUTPUT WAV] [NEW SAMPLE RATE]```
 Example: ```code/audioSteg -br testing_sounds/tune.wav out.wav 32```
 ### Channel encoding